-An easy way to add more power and get that famous muscle car sound is to add a performance Mustang x-pipe or h-pipe.
+An easy way to add more power and get that famous muscle car sound is to add a performance Mustang X-pipe or H-pipe.

-The H-pipe intersects as an “H” and gives you the old-school "American Muscle Car" sound that we have all grown to love!
-While this version of the crossover pipe produces a deep, throaty exhaust note, it isn't going to be as efficient at balancing exhaust gases as the X-pipe.
+The exhaust H-pipe intersects as an “H” and gives you the old-school "American Muscle Car" sound that we have all grown to love!
+While this version of the crossover pipe produces a deep, throaty exhaust note, it isn't as efficient at balancing exhaust gases as the X-pipe.
 The H-pipe is designed with two straight pipes and a crossover pipe that, while it does help to equalize exhaust pulses from the passenger side to the driver side, does not encourage more exhaust flow.
 The result is slightly more low-end torque but a little less high-end horsepower.

 The H-pipe will still perform very well.
 They have been around for roughly 60 years, and nobody would use them if they did not work!

 The piping of the X-pipe intersects in the shape of an “X” so that exhaust gases cross each other from each engine bank to create an increased flow that will help to evacuate the system efficiently and evenly.
 The X-pipe will create a more raspy tone and has a slightly higher pitch than an H-pipe with the colliding exhaust pluses.
 In most cases, you will see power gains in the higher RPM because of the smooth, continuous exhaust flow caused by crossing exhaust gases from the left to the right side.
 The exhaust pulses are scavenged more efficiently, producing that higher RPM power, but they will have a slight loss in low-end torque.